john-cd/rust_howto/bk/drafts/links/books.md

 The following includes books and other long-form writings about Rust.

-## Book Lists {#book-lists}
+## Lists of Books {#book-lists}

 - [Little Book of Rust Books][book~the-little-book-of-rust-books]{{hi:Rust Books}}⮳.
 - [Awesome Rust Books](https://github.com/sger/RustBooks)⮳.
-- [LearnRust](https://github.com/ImplFerris/LearnRust)⮳.
-"List of resources to learn Rust - Roadmap from beginner to advanced level".
+- [LearnRust](https://github.com/ImplFerris/LearnRust)⮳: a "list of resources to learn Rust - Roadmap from beginner to advanced level".
 Includes a book section.
 - [Rust-learning](https://github.com/ctjhoa/rust-learning)⮳.
-A bunch of links to books, blog posts, articles, videos, etc for learning Rust.
+A bunch of links to books, blog posts, articles, videos, etc. for learning Rust.

-## Essential Books {#official-books}
+## Essential and Official Books {#official-books}

 Books found on [`rust-lang.org`][rust-lang]⮳ and friends:

 - "The Book": [The Rust Programming Language][book~rust]⮳.
   - The [Rust Programming Language](https://rust-book.cs.brown.edu)⮳: An experimental version of the Rust Book enhanced with interactive quizzes, highlighting, and visualizations.
   - [The Rust Programming Language, 2nd Edition](https://nostarch.com/rust-programming-language-2nd-edition)⮳ by Steve Klabnik, Carol Nichols [978-1718503106](https://en.wikipedia.org/wiki/Special:BookSources/978-1718503106)⮳: The official Rust Book, in paper format.
-- [Rust by Example][book~rust-by-example~book]⮳: A collection of runnable examples that illustrate various Rust concepts and standard libraries.
+- [Rust by Example][book~rust-by-example]⮳: A collection of runnable examples that illustrate various Rust concepts and standard libraries.
 - The [Rust Cookbook (old)][book~rust-cookbook]⮳.{{hi:Cookbook}}
   - The [Rust Cookbook (fork)][book~rust-cookbook-fork]⮳.
 - The [Rust Standard Library](https://doc.rust-lang.org/std/index.html)⮳: Comprehensive guide to the Rust standard library APIs.{{hi:Standard library}}